 If you’re looking for a good zombie comic book, look no further; you’ve come to the right place.
 Our Zombie Comic Book list contains well over a 100 graphic novels, comics and similar art work.
 From the Walking Dead to Zombie Sama, we offer you plot and visual artwork description as well as advice where to get these comic books.

 If by any chance we are missing certain comics, or you yourself are an author of a new zombie comic book or similar work; please contact us so we can add your work to our ever growing & most comprehensive zombie comic book list out here on the interwebs.
+OH YEAH!
+Please check our zombie manga list as well!

 Thank you and enjoy!